sjbylo/aba/README.md

 1. Monitors the installation progress.
 1. Allows for adding more images (e.g. Operators) when synchonizing the mirror registry (day 1 or 2 operation).
 1. Configures the OperatorHub integration with the mirror registry.
-1. Can create an archive "bundle" containing all files needed to complete a fully air-gapped installation.
+1. Can create an "archive bundle" containing all the files needed to complete a fully air-gapped installation.
 1. Executes several workarounds for some typical issues with disconnected environments.
 1. Enables the integration with vSphere as a day 2 operation.
+1. Helps configure OpenShift with your NTP servers and many more.

-For the very impatient: clone or download this git repository onto a RHEL VM with an internet connection and run `./aba -h` or `./aba`.
+For the very impatient: clone or download this git repository onto a RHEL 9 VM with an internet connection and run `./aba -h` or `./aba`.
 You will be guided through the process.
 Fedora has also been tested as the 'connected' VM to download the needed images and other content.

 ## Quick Guide